ory/oathkeeper/docs/docs/pipeline/authn.md

 This authenticator will use the username from the HTTP Basic Authorization header as the subject for this request.

-> If you are unfamiliar with OAuth 2.0 Introspection we recommend
+> If you are unfamiliar with OAuth 2.0 Client Credentials we recommend
 > [reading this guide](https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/).

 ### Configuration